PSI 2026

 Related stories

 HS Code 560 392 addresses nonwoven fabrics weighing more than 25 grammes per square metre.
 Key exporters and their trade performance in the US market are thoroughly analysed in this paper.
 The US sources mostly from Southeast Asian and EU nations as it looks for reasonably priced nonwoven fabrics.
-Fibre2Fashion looks at how big exporters are negotiating these changing trade dynamics given higher tariffs on China.
+We look at how big exporters are negotiating these changing trade dynamics given higher tariffs on China.

 Review of trade policies and important notes